-The list of typical problems South Carolina homeowners face
+The typical problems South Carolina homeowners face

 Numerous home problems can cause serious headaches and stress to their homeowners.
 If you happen to be in a situation of wanting to upgrade your South Carolina home before selling it, you should be aware of what these problems are to avoid letting them impact the house you’re trying to sell.